AdguardTeam/AdguardKnowledgeBase/11.vpn/030.adguard-vpn-for-ios/010.features-overview/docs.en.md

 * allows to bypass geo-blocking of some websites by hiding your location and changing your IP address
 * encrypts your traffic to protect your data from tracking

+The next advantage of AdGuard VPN for iOS is our own VPN protocol.
+It helps to combine the App with our another app - AdGuard Ad Blocker and saves high connection speed while encrypting your traffic.

 SCREENSHOTS!

 <a name="use"></a>

 ## How to use AdGuard VPN for iOS

+Before using AdGuard VPN for iOS, you need to pass authorization.
+Your can sign in via your Facebook or Google account, Apple ID or by creating an AdGuard account.

 Using AdGuard VPN is quite easy.
-On the main screen you can see the *Connect/Disconnect* button and the lists of available servers.
+On the main screen you can see the *Connect/Disconnect* button and the list of available servers.
 There servers have their own location (a certain country and a city) and ping indicator.
-The ping describes a response time (in milliseconds) of data submission between a user's device and a server: for example, choosing the server with the ping of 22 ms means that information from the device will reach this server in 22 milliseconds.
+TThe ping describes the response time of the server (in milliseconds).
+For example, choosing the server with the ping of 22 ms means that information from the device will reach this server and turn back from it in 22 milliseconds.
 So the lower this rate, the faster is your connection.
 In AdGuard VPN you can choose among over 50 locations in dozens of countries.

 SCREENSHOTS!